New Wine Collective: White Paper

 The New Wine Collective model values empowerment and connection over hierarchy and control.
 Since there is no “bottle-neck” or top-down power structure to maintain, it can remain lean, organic, and diverse, allowing for innovation and grassroots movements to grow.
 Instead of being dependent on just a select few in permanent positions of power, the user community itself would be the power source, channeling energy, and shaping the movement as it grows.

-Help shape the future
+Help shape a new future

 Become a financial partner

 You can take part in the creation of a new approach to church that will radically change the spiritual landscape and help heal and renew the world.
 New Wine Collective, Inc. is a 501c3 non-profit organization relying on the generosity of donors to support our mission during our initial three-year start-up phase.
 We are looking for partners willing to invest in our vision of a better future for all.